TomaszSuchan/hyRAD/wetlab.md

 Pool the samples amplified using the same indexed primer together.
 If the variation in amplification success is large, estimate concentrations and pool the samples in equimolar ratios.
 This can be done using some gel documentation systems or Fragment Analyzer/Tapestation/Bioanalyzer.
 Alternatively, concentrations can be measured using Qubit/Picogreen but the samples have to be purified using AMPure beads before quantification (in order to remove primer-dimers).

 After pooling, perform AMPure cleanup in order to remove primer-dimers, with the beads:sample ratio 0.7:1 according to the manufacturer's instructions.
-Resuspend in 15 μl of 10 mM Tris or water.
+Resuspend in 15 μl of 10 mM Tris or water (10 μl for the capture, the rest for library quantification and profile validation).

 Verify the probes profile and proper primer-dimer removal using gel electrophoresis, or Fragent Analyzer/Tapestation.
+Quantify using Qbit on based on the Fragent Analyzer/Tapestation profile.

 ## 4 Hybridization capture and library re-amplification